pallaq/SecondProject360/README.md

 I tried to fix all issues

-Android APK Crushes -->
+Android APK crashes -->
- - I tried to build my project again after update and fix the issues I hope it works fine for you
+ - I tried to build my project again after updating and fixing the issues I hope it works fine for you

 first issue --> "The video does not play properly.
 The same 1 second part of the video keeps repeating throughout."